 No Outliers

 Outliers are observations where the value of the feature(s) or response are very far from most of the data, or are different in some other way.
 A more appropriate term for an outlier observation of a feature value is a high leverage point, as the term "outlier" is usually applied to the response variable.
-However, in our binary classification problem, it's not possible to have an outlier value of the response variable, since it can only take on the values between 0 and 1.
+However, in our binary classification problem, it's not possible to have an outlier value of the response variable, since it can only take on the values 0 and 1.
 In practice, you may see both of these terms used to refer to features.

-To see why these kinds of points can have an adverse effect on linear models in general, take a look at this synthetic linear data and the line of best fit that results from linear regression:
+To see why these kinds of points can have an adverse effect on linear models in general, take a look at this synthetic linear data with 100 points and the line of best fit that results from linear regression: